drmitss/dd-multiscale/README.md

 If you use this code, please cite the corresponding paper:

-_“Data-driven identification of biomedical systems using multi-scale analysis"_, I. Muhammed, D.M.
+_“Data-driven identification of biological systems using multi-scale analysis"_, I. Muhammed, D.M.
 Manias, D.A.
 Goussis, H. Hatzikirou, [PLoS Computational Biology](https://www.biorxiv.org/content/10.1101/2025.06.05.657989v1), 2025.

 ---